 2. Traditional Recruitment Methods Won’t Work

-If you want to target stay at home parents, often the traditional recruiting methods won’t work.
-Using social networking tools, advertising in websites & publications aimed at parents, employee referrals and organisations or a recruitment agency that specialises in parents looking to re-enter the workforce.
-If you are targetting former employees who left for a career break, make sure you keep in contact.
+If you want to target stay-at-home parents, often the traditional recruiting methods won’t work.
+Use social networking tools, advertise in websites and publications aimed at parents, employee referrals and organisations or a recruitment agency that specialises in parents looking to re-enter the workforce.
+If you are targeting former employees who left for a career break, make sure you keep in contact.

 3. Stay In Touch When Parents Leave for A Career Break

 It can be especially daunting when the time comes for stay-at-home parents to return to the workforce if they have been unconnected.
 They might have lost contact with close colleagues, had a supervisor transition to a new role or might have been left out of the loop for the hot topic news of change from the company.
 That is why it is vital to have a plan in place before parents take a leave from your company.
 It does not just apply to parents but anyone in the organisation that is leaving.
 It is very important for these parents to feel connected when on leave.
 This will ensure that when they are ready to re-enter the workforce, you have stayed in touch and left the door open for them to return.